 , (13)

-where kp is coverage ratio for the established confidence level (p = D), which is taken from the Student's table.
+where kp is the coverage ratio for the established confidence level (p = D), which is taken from the Student's table.

-Thus, the coverage factor kp with the number of degrees of freedom 30 and the confidence probability of 99.8% is 3.385, and with the number of degrees of freedom 10 and the probability 99.8% - 4.14.
-Accordingly, substituting these values of the coverage factor in equation (13), the expanded uncertainty will be is U99,8 = 71,25·10-3 pX for the number of degrees of freedom 10 and U99,8 = 58,26·10-3 pX for the number of degrees of freedom 30.
+Thus, with 30 degrees of freedom and a confidence probability of 99.8 %, the coverage factor kp is 3.385, and with 10 degrees of freedom and a probability of 99.8 %, it is 4.14.
+Accordingly, if these coverage factor values are entered into equation (13), the expanded uncertainty will be U99.8 = 71.25·10–3 pX for 10 degrees of freedom and U99.8 = 58.26·10–3 pX for 30 degrees of freedom.

 Conclusions

-The work describes the characteristics of the change in the control errors of the manufacturer and the consumer on the basis of which a general characteristic of the change in the control errors that occurs during the measurement is obtained the activity of ions on the basis of which it is possible to determine graphically the confidence level within which most of the distribution of values obtained by measuring the activity of ions is probably located.
+The work describes the characteristics of the change in the manufacturer’s and consumer’s control errors, on the basis of which a general characteristic of the change in the control errors that occurs during the measurement of ion activity is obtained.
+Using this characterisation, it is possible to determine graphically the confidence level within which most of the distribution of values obtained by measuring the activity of ions is probably located.

-The obtained nomograph allows one to determine with a high probability the confidence level at a given tolerance for the controlled parameter to determine the coverage factor in calculating the extended uncertainty of ion activity measurement.
+The obtained nomograph makes it possible to determine with a high probability the confidence level at a given tolerance for the controlled parameter to determine the coverage factor in calculating the extended uncertainty of ion activity measurement.

-The described approach for determining confidence probability on the basis of control errors can be applied for any types of measurements provided a separate calculation of the control errors of the manufacturer of the measuring instrument and the consumer (errors of the first and second kind).
+The described approach for determining confidence probability on the basis of control errors can be applied to any type of measurements, provided a separate calculation is performed to characterise the control errors of the manufacturer of the measuring instrument and the consumer (i.e. errors of the first and second kind).

 Fig. 2.
-Characteristic of the change of control errors depending on the parameter μ
+Characteristics of the change of control errors depending on the parameter μ.

 References

-BIPM, IEC, IFCC, ISO, IUPAC, IUPAP and OIML «Evaluation of measurement data – Guide to the expression of uncertainty in measurement», Joint Committee for Guides in Metrology, Bureau International des Poids et Mesures, JCGM 100:2008, 2008, 120 р.
+BIPM, IEC, IFCC, ISO, IUPAC, IUPAP, OIML, Evaluation of measurement data – guide to the expression of uncertainty in measurement, Joint Committee for Guides in Metrology, Bureau International des Poids et Mesures JCGM 100:2008 (2008).

-BIPM, IEC, IFCC, ISO, IUPAC, IUPAP and OIML "Evaluation of Measurement Data – Supplement 2 to the 'Guide to the Expre ssion of Uncertainty in Measurement' – Extension to any number of output quantities", Joint Committee for Guides in Metrology, Bureau International des Poids et Mesures, JCGM 102:2011, 2011.
+BIPM, IEC, IFCC, ISO, IUPAC, IUPAP, OIML, Evaluation of measurement data – supplement 2 to the 'Guide to the expression of uncertainty in measurement' – extension to any number of output quantities, Joint Committee for Guides in Metrology, Bureau International des Poids et Mesures JCGM 102:2011 (2011).

-BIPM, IEC, IFCC, ISO, IUPAC, IUPAP and OIML "Evaluation of measurement data – An introduction to the «Guide to the expression of uncertainty in measurement» and related documents", Joint Committee for Guides in Metrology, Bureau International des Poids et Mesures, JCGM 104:2009, 2009.
+BIPM, IEC, IFCC, ISO, IUPAC, IUPAP, OIML, Evaluation of measurement data – an introduction to the ‘Guide to the expression of uncertainty in measurement’ and related documents, Joint Committee for Guides in Metrology, Bureau International des Poids et Mesures JCGM 104:2009 (2009).

-ISO/IEC Guide 98-1:2009, Uncertainty of measurement – Part 1: Introduction to the expression of uncertainty in measurement (ISO, Switzerland, 2009).
+ISO/IEC, Uncertainty of measurement – part 1: introduction to the expression of uncertainty in measurement, ISO/IEC Guide 98-1:2009 (2009).

-Vasilevskyi O.M.
-Calibration method to assess the accuracy of measurement devices using the theory of uncertainty, International Journal of Metrology and Quality Engineering, 2014, 5.04: 403.
+O. M. Vasilevskyi, Calibration method to assess the accuracy of measurement devices using the theory of uncertainty, Int.
+J. Metrol.
+Qual.
+Eng.
+5(4) (2014) p.
+403.

-IEC GUIDE 115-2007, Application of uncertainty of measurement to conformity assessment activities in the electrotechnical sector (IEC, Switzerland, 2007).
+IEC, Application of uncertainty of measurement to conformity assessment activities in the electrotechnical sector, IEC GUIDE 115-2007 (2007).

-ISO/IEC 17025:2005, General requirements for the competence of testing and calibration laboratories (ISO, Switzerland, 2005).
+ISO/IEC, General requirements for the competence of testing and calibration laboratories, ISO/IEC 17025:2005 (2005).

-Vasilevskyi O.M.
-Methods of determining the recalibration interval measurement tools based on the concept of uncertainty, Technical Electrodynamics, 6, 81 (2014).
+O. M. Vasilevskyi, Methods of determining the recalibration interval measurement tools based on the concept of uncertainty, Technical Electrodynamics 6 (2014) p.
+81.

-Suelí Fischer Beckert, Wagner Saucedo Paim, Critical analysis of the acceptance criteria used in measurement systems evaluation, International Journal of Metrology and Quality Engineering, 8:23 (2017), DOI: 10.1051/ijmqe/2017016.
+S. F. Beckert, W. S. Paim, Critical analysis of the acceptance criteria used in measurement systems evaluation, Int.
+J. Metrol.
+Qual.
+Eng.
+8 (2017) art.
+23.

+DOI: 10.1051/ijmqe/2017016

-Vasilevskyi O.M., Didych V.M.
-Elements of the theory of constructing potentiometric means of measuring control of ion activity with an increased probability [monograph], Vinnytsa: VNTU, 2013, 176 p., available in: http://vasilevskiy.vk.vntu.edu.ua/file/ d23a8f23c4fdc081c30ebb09bc7182e6.pdf.
+O. M. Vasilevskyi, V. M. Didych, Elements of the Theory of Constructing Potentiometric Means of Measuring Control of Ion Activity with an Increased Probability [monograph], Vinnytsia: VNTU, 2013.
+Online http://vasilevskiy.vk.vntu.edu.ua/file/ d23a8f23c4fdc081c30ebb09bc7182e6.pdf